GameServerManagers/LinuxGSM-Docs/Cronjobs.md

 Most used ones are:
 - Automatically check for updates (update command)
 - Automatically check for server crash and restart if needed (monitor command)
-- Automatically keep LGSM up to date (update-functions command)
+- Automatically keep LinuxGSM up to date (update-functions command)
 - Automatically restart the server at a given time (restart command)
 - Automatically update and restart the server (force-update command)

-LGSM team advise you to use root cronjobs to manage everything in one place.
-Just login as root, then edit your cronjobs.

-# Cronjobs generalities

-## Command
+# Command
 To access and edit your cronjobs, input
 `crontab -e`

-Wether you do this command as root or as a user, will determine if it's a user or a root cronjob.
-You may be prompted for choosing a text editor the first time.
-If you wish to change crontab's text editor, you can run:
-`export EDITOR=vim` or `export EDITOR=nano`
+# Cronjob as user or root
+When setting up cronjobs there is a choice of running them as a user or as root.
+If an admin runs several servers and wants to centrally manage cronjobs then using the root crontab is a good idea.
+If an admin wants them sep[orated the the user crontab is best.

-## Syntax
+# Crontab Syntax

-#### User cronjobs
+## User cronjobs
 ````bash
 * * * * * [/path/to/script] [command] > /dev/null 2>&1
 ````

-#### Root cronjobs
+## Root cronjobs
 ````bash
 * * * * * su - username -c '[/path/to/script] [command]' > /dev/null 2>&1
 ````

-**Note**: The ` >/dev/null 2>&1` is required to mute the execution (don't save or send output)
+> Note: ` >/dev/null 2>&1` is required to mute any output.

-### Temporal values
+## Temporal values
 `*` can be considered as "bypass" values by some, but means "whatever the value is, do it".
 You can replace them by numerical values standing for
 **minutes** - **hours** (24h format) - **days** - **month** - **day of the week** (Sunday =0 to Saturday =6)